-With questions or concerns about the educational curriculum or culture, email Dr. Katharine Dalke at email@example.com or fill out the learner mistreatment reporting form.
+With questions or feedback about the educational curriculum or inclusive culture, email Dr. Katharine Dalke at email@example.com or fill out the curriculum and culture feedback form.
 Reports made through the form may be submitted anonymously.

-Students can also directly email Dr. George Blackall in the Office for a Respectful Learning Environment at firstname.lastname@example.org or Lynette Chappell-Williams in the Office for Diversity, Equity and Inclusion at email@example.com.
+Students can also directly email Dr. Debra Byler in the Office for a Respectful Learning Environment at firstname.lastname@example.org or Inginia Genao in the Office of Diversity, Equity and Belonging at email@example.com.